|

 William

-Knight was from Tunbridge, Kent and enlisted into the 12th Lancers in
+Knight was from Tunbridge Wells, Kent and enlisted into the 12th

-He served in the Gwalior Campaign at the Battle of Punniar (entitled to
+Lancers in July 1838.
+Served in the Gwalior Campaign at the Battle of

-the Star); then at Sobraon during the Sutlej Campaign.
-He was present
+Punniar (entitled to the Star); then at Sobraon during the Sutlej War.

-at the passage of the Chenab and the Battles of Chilianwala and Goojerat
+He was present at the passage of the Chenab and the Battles of

-during the Punjab Camapign.
-He was discharged at Chatham in September
+Chilianwal and Goojerat during the Punjab War.
+Discharged at Chatham in

 |